 Somatic therapy is a practice that connects the mind and body for healing.
 It offers exercises that address trauma, stress, and enhance overall well-being.
 The exercises are simple and many of them you can do at home.
 You may even already be doing them without knowing!
-Here are a few key somatic exercises you can do today to find ease and safety in your mind and body:
+Somatic exercises are simple practices that connect the mind and body to promote healing and relaxation.
+Here are five exercises you can try at home to calm your body and mind today.

 Why Practice Somatic Therapy Exercises?